espenmn/medialog.lxml/README.txt

-How add content from another webpage in your site
+How add content from another webpage to your site
 =================================================

 - be sure to set up whitelist and url pairs in the control panel